StKali/cache3/README.rst

 - High performance
 - 100% test coverage
 - Extension friendly
-- Supports multiple eviction policies and is easy to scale
 - Supports multiple data types
 - Compatible with all platforms